solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 ### Application Insights cost management

-Application Insights comes with a free allowance that tends to be relatively large enough to cover development and publishing an app for a small number of users.
+Application Insights comes with a free allowance that tends to be relatively large enough to cover the development and publishing of an app for a small number of users.
 As a best practice, setting a limit can prevent more data than necessary from being processed and keep costs low.

 Larger volumes of telemetry are charged by the gigabyte and should be monitored closely to ensure your finance department does not get a